SPEECH ON THURSDAY MAY 29th 2003 CANADIAN WAR CEMETERY IN HOLTEN:

 If your footsteps move at eleven o´clock

-Their bravery and their graves you mock.
+bravery and their graves you mock.

 Not better bargain will you make